gallactic/gnet/README.md

   bond|bnd [options] <public_key> <amount> <priv_key>
-  (safe) Do Bond transaction, you need pass the validator publickey, stake amount, transaction fee, and private key of sender you may need to initialize a project before using this command.
+  (safe) Do Bond transaction, you need pass the validator publickey, stake amount and private key of sender you may need to initialize a project before using this command.

   unbond|ubnd [options] <address> <amount> <priv_key>
-  (safe) Do Unbond transaction, you need pass account address, stake amount, transaction fee and private key of the validator you may need to initialize a project before using this command.
+  (safe) Do Unbond transaction, you need pass account address, stake amount and private key of the validator you may need to initialize a project before using this command.
   Note: you should be a validator to do unbond transaction.